godotengine/godot-docs/getting_started/workflow/assets/importing_scenes.rst

 import and create a :ref:`class_staticbody` collision instead.
 This helps the visual mesh and actual collision to be separated.

-Option "-convcolonly" will create a :ref:`class_convexpolygonshape` instead of a :ref:`class_concavepolygonshape`.
+Option "-convcolonly" works in a similar way but will create a :ref:`class_convexpolygonshape` instead.

 Option "-colonly" can also be used with Blender's empty objects.
 On import, it will create a :ref:`class_staticbody` with